justuswilhelm/pufferfish/docs/caddy.readme.md

 sudo -u lithium-ca chmod 644 /var/lib/lithium-ca/signed/lithium-server.ext
 ```

-# CA signed caddy cert
+# CA signing `caddy`'s certificate signing request

-The following step also applies when renewing the cert.
+The following step also applies when renewing the `caddy` certificate.

-Sign the certificate signing request:
+`lithium-ca` now signs the certificate signing request created by `caddy`.
+The resulting certificate `lithium-server.crt` is stored in
+`/var/lib/lithium-ca/signed`. `caddy` then copies this certificate into
+`/var/lib/caddy/certs` and makes it world-readonly.

 ```bash
 sudo -u lithium-ca openssl x509 \